joe-castle/timrjs/README.md

 # TimrJS

-Timr is a simple - event driven - utility for creating timers in JavaScript.
+Timr is a simple, event driven utility for creating timers in JavaScript.

-Compatible with Browsers, NodeJS and RequireJS.
+Compatible with Browsers and NodeJS.

+Additionally, the compiled versions support RequireJS.

 ### Installation
 Install with npm or Bower.